 Vigilance in the sector is still at the forefront of miners minds.
 Recent news of North Goonyella for Peabody highlight the importance of risk across all operations, in line with the poor safety statistics we’ve seen over 2019.

-From a people perspective, here are our top three themes that have emerged in the coal sector:
+From a people perspective, here are our top 3themes that have emerged in the coal sector:

-i.
-Diversify exposure, e.g. from short-term planning to drill & blast, from mine contracting to mining house, etc
+Diversify exposure e.g. from short-term planning to drill & blast, from mine contracting to mining house, etc

-In metals mining specifically, here are our top three themes for people this past 12 months:
+In metals mining specifically, here’s our top 3 themes for people this past 12 months:

-- Residential, regional sites are having huge attraction challenges due to competing for FIFO sites on good rosters and the ability to fly interstate
+Residential, regional sites are having huge attraction challenges due to competing FIFO sites on good rosters and the ability to fly interstate

-- The domestic market is also competing with the expatriate market across products and projects, with expat positions offering reasonable rosters and significant remuneration benefits
+The domestic market is also competing with the expatriate market across production and projects, with expat positions offering reasonable rosters and significant remuneration benefits